 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 It is not unusual to see the rose garden when it is in bloom being used as a backdrop for photo taking – both professional and amateur.
 Around prom time you can spot limos parked nearby and young couples in their finery having their pictures taken prior to the dance.
+The rose garden is also a popular wedding venue.

 McKinley Park Rose Garden is the largest of Sacramento’s rose gardens with approximately 1,200 rose bushes.
 This distinction is the result of the efforts of the nonprofit Friends of East Sacramento who raised the funds needed to replace the roses that had died over the years as a result of pests or neglect.